sassoftware/sasoptpy/doc/guide/basics.rst

 ------------------

-You can retrieve the solutions by using the :func:`sasoptpy.get_solution_table` method.
-It is strongly suggested to group variables and expressions that share the same keys in a call.
+You can retrieve the solutions by using the :func:`get_solution_table` method.
+It is strongly suggested that you group variables and expressions that share the same keys in a call.

 .. ipython:: python

    print(so.get_solution_table(demand, production))

-As seen, a Pandas Series and a Variable object that have the same index keys are printed in this example.

 Initializing a workspace
 ------------------------

-If you would like to use extensive abstract modeling capabilities of `sasoptpy`, you can create a workspace.
+If you want to use the extensive abstract modeling capabilities of sasoptpy, you can create a workspace.
-Workspaces support features like server-side for loops, cofor loops (parallel), read data, and create data.
+Workspaces support features such as server-side for loops, cofor loops (parallel), reading and creating CAS tables.
-You can initialize a :class:`sasoptpy.Workspace` by using Python's `with` keyword.
+You can initialize a :class:`Workspace` by using Python's :code:`with` keyword.
-As an example, you can create a workspace with a set and a variable group as follows:
+For example, you can create a workspace that has a set and a variable group as follows:

 .. ipython:: python